-Mr. Andonian and the Company entered into an Executive Retention Agreement, dated as of July 9, 2001, that provides in the event that his employment is terminated by the Company for a reason other than for Cause (as defined), then the Company shall pay Mr. Andonian as severance pay (i) his regular base salary as in effect on his last day of employment for one year following the termination date, in installments, in accordance with the Company's regular payroll practices, plus (ii) at the end of such year, the amount of his target bonus as in effect on his last day of employment.
+Mr. Andonian and the Company entered into an Executive Retention Agreement, dated as of July 9, 2001, that provides in the event that his employment is terminated by the Company for a reason other than for Cause (as defined), then the Company shall pay Mr. Andonian as severance pay (i) his regular base salary as in effect on his last day of employment for one year following the termination date, in installments, in accordance with the

+Company's regular payroll practices, plus (ii) at the end of such year, the amount of his target bonus as in effect on his last day of employment.
 Pursuant to the agreement, the Company is currently paying to Mr. Andonian severance pay in bi-weekly installments of \$11,538.46 each until August 28, 2003.
 In addition, on August 23, 2002, the Company paid to Mr. Andonian his target bonus of \$200,000.

 Ms. Gilligan and NaviSite have entered into a retention agreement which provides for a payment of \$275,000 to Ms. Gilligan upon a Change in Control (as defined) and subsequent termination of her employment by NaviSite other than for Cause (as defined) or by Ms. Gilligan for Good Reason (as defined).
+In addition, on March 7, 2002, Ms. Gilligan was granted an option to purchase 500,000 shares of NaviSite's common stock.
+In the event of a Change of Control (as defined) and subsequent termination of her employment within 12 months thereafter, the option shall become fully vested.
 On September 11, 2002, the Company sold all of its equity and debt ownership interests in NaviSite to ClearBlue.